-Lepackys pinnata, shown in the print above, has a longer cone and more drooping rays.
-It is abundant on the prairies.
-L. columnaris is distinguished by a still longer and slenderer cone, but with shorter rays.
 A variety has lovely velvety petals of dahlia red, with a dash of yellow at the base.
-This long cone flower, with its variety, is the pride of a beautiful garden in the city, whose owner delights in native plants.
+This long coneflower, with its variety, is the pride of a beautiful garden in the city, whose owner delights in native plants.
+(Ref. #2).

-A much admired annual is now in bloom in the wild garden-the partridge pea, Cassia Chamacchrista.
+A much admired annual is now in bloom in the wild garden the partridge pea, Cassia chamaecrista (Ref. #3).
 The beauty of the large flower of clear, bright yellow is enhanced by a purplish brown eye formed by the stamens and the blotching of some of the petals.
-The delicate, fresh, green leaflets of the compound leaf close together when touched and also for protection from cond at night.
+The delicate, fresh, green leaflets of the compound leaf close together when touched and also for protection from cold at night.

 Sensitiveness is an endowment of all forms of life.
 As plants have no nerve fibers, stimuli are conveyed from cell to cell.
-Many memin a marked degree.
+Many mem[missing text] in a marked degree.
 The tendrils of the common pea and the tendrils or stems of all climbers must have this quality in order to find the required support.
-The foliage of the mimosas, plants common in warm regions, make instant response to disturbing inluences.
+The foliage of the mimosas, plants common in warm regions, make instant response to disturbing influences.
 "At the tramp of the horse's hoof on the turf of the prairies far in advance are closed the leaves of the shrinking mimosa."
-The natives call the mimosa "shame;" for, presto! a filmy mass of green turns at a touch into a hunch of seemingly dry twigs, which slowly erect themselves and resume their leafy appearance when the danger is past.
+The natives call the mimosa "shame"; for, presto! a filmy mass of green turns at a touch into a bunch of seemingly dry twigs, which slowly erect themselves and resume their leafy appearance when the danger is past.

-A large crop of mushrooms-edible and inedible, of all sizes, shapes and colors-promoted by the frequent warm showers, are daily harvested.
-The mental, if not the physical appetite, is keenly whetted of those inculated with a passion for these interesting forms of vegetable life.
-The photograph shows different stages of development of the edible parasol mushroom, Lepiota procera.
-The largest specimen was 15 inches high, and the cap measured \$15 inches high, and the cap measured \$15 inches high, and the specimen was 16 inches high, and the specimen was 17 inches across.
-One cap is broken off, so that the gills, the spore-bearing surface, may be seen.
-Although the mushroom is taken as a type of rapid growth, the "spawn"-the slender, many-branched, subterranean fibers-are of slow formation and may be of great age.
+warm showers are daily harvested.
+The mental, if not the physical, appetite is keenly whetted of those inoculated with a passion for those interesting forms of vegetable life.
+The photograph shows different stages of development of the edible Parasol Mushroom, Lepiota procera.
+[Note - photo not shown.]
+The largest specimen was 15" high and the cap measured 8-1/2 inches across.
+One cap is broken off so that the gills, the spore bearing surface, may be seen.
+Although the mushroom is taken as a type of rapid growth, the "spawn" - the slender, manybranched, subterranean fibers - are of slow formation and may be of great age.
 Small round "buttons" appear on these fibers and expand quickly into the aerial, spore-producing bodies.

-In this species of Lepiota the cap at the top of the stalk at first resembles a small cone.
-It finally spreads out like a Japanese parasol, breaking away the veil-a membrane covering the gilis-a vestige of which remains in the form of a ring, which again, like a parasol, may be moved up and down the stem.
-In the ring on the stem and the scaly top of the cap this fongus is like a deadly Amanita, but it is without the volva or cup at the base, a character of the poisonous genus.
+In this species of Lepiota, the cap at the top of the stalk at first resembles a small cone.
+It finally spreads out like a Japanese parasol, breaking away the veil - a membrane covering the gills - a vestige of which remains in the form of a ring, which again, like a parasol, may be moved up and down the stem.

+In the ring on the stem and the scaly top of the cap, this fungus is like a deadly Amanita, but it is without the volva or cap at the base, a character of the poisonous genus.

-The question is often asked, how can edible fungi be distinguished from the poisonous forms?
+The question is often asked, how can edible fungi be distinguished from the poisonous form?
 No infallible rule can be given.
 One must learn to distinguish carefully one species from another, and never taste of an unknown or doubtful specimen.